! Original Novel

 !
 2013 Stage Musical

-* There's an ExactWords twist in the late going that leads to an unusual, subtle heartwarming moment.
+* There's an ExactWords twist that leads to an unusual, subtle heartwarming moment.
 It turns out that with regards to the lifetime supply of sweets, [[spoiler: one Everlasting Gobstopper qualfies as such]].
-Charlie is willing to accept this, and with a little thought, this suggests that [[spoiler: he's not only grateful for any gift, no matter how small, but can understand the giver's thinking (that, contrary to Grandpa Joe's assumption, it is not a trick but simply Mr. Wonka's unconventional way of keeping a huge promise)]].
+Charlie is willing to accept this, which suggests that [[spoiler: he's not only grateful for even a small gift but ''can understand the giver's thinking'' -- that it is not a trick but simply Mr. Wonka's unconventional way of keeping a huge promise]].

 * There's something adorable about Grandpa Joe, who's FunPersonified in this version, [[spoiler: becoming the official taster and '''an honorary Oompa-Loompa!''']]